uranian throne

 Barlayn realized his mistake in bringing so many witnesses with him.
 As he glanced over his shoulder he noted with sad disappointment, from their darting, evasive eyes, that they simply weren't up to seeing that Thing out there.

-The disquieted Noad needed plenty of spunk to get him through the next quarter of a minute.
-His inner defences swayed, teetered, but fortunately did not all collapse simultaneously, and he was able to steady them with one philosophic prop after another, all variations on the theme that underpins Uranian life, the precept that wisely insists: you do not need and should not expect to understand.
+The disquieted Noad needed plenty of spunk to get him through the next quarter of a minute; his inner defences swayed, teetered, but fortunately did not all collapse simultaneously.
+He was able to steady himself with one philosophic prop after another, all variations on the theme which underpins Uranian life, namely, the precept that wisely insists that you do not need and should not expect to understand

-- But really, come, this was ridiculous!
-This childish staring-contest - utterly absurd!
-Eyes locked with the Face and neither person being able to afford to be the first to look aside - come on, this was the wrong game to play!
-We'll out-stare him, Gstatt had just said, but there must be more to it.
-Some practical blow was surely being prepared.
-It stood to reason that Dempelath must even now be arranging for some flanking movement or other; that was what the Noad himself would have done, by giving instructions to Dynoom, were it not that this room happened to lack any line of communication with the city-brain.
-Flunnd, what a blaping misfortune that was.
+- But really, come, this childish staring-contest was ridiculous!
+Here they all were, goggling, eyes locked with the Face and neither It nor he, the Noad, being able to afford to be the first to look aside - come on, this was the wrong game to play!
+We'll out-stare him, Gstatt had just said, but there must be more to it; some practical blow was surely being prepared.
+It stood to reason that Dempelath must even now be arranging for some flanking movement or other.
+After all, that was what the Noad himself would have done, in this case by giving instructions to Dynoom - he'd have done it by now, were it not that this room happened to lack any line of communication with the city-brain.
+Flunnd, what a blaping misfortune.
 If only this were a room fitted with Ghepion connections.
-Of course, Dynoom could project nenself anywhere in the city, but, as bad luck would have it, Barlayn could not contact the Brain on his own initiative from here.
+Of course, Dynoom could project nenself anywhere in the city but, as bad luck would have it, Barlayn could not contact the Brain from here on his own initiative.

 One of the crowd behind him dared to interrupt his thoughts, pleading, "Perhaps we ought to... er... postpone all this, Noad B-L."

-He intended to say, "Well then, when the trouble's over, anyone who wants to muck around in it all to find an explanation for his swimming glow-patches... anyone that dedicated to knowledge can spend time and attention on it for all I care.
+He intended to say, "When the trouble's safely over, anyone who wants to muck around for an explanation for those swimming glow-patches... anyone that dedicated can spend time and attention on it for all I care.
 I'll have better things to do."

 "If we're going to beat him, shouldn't we find out what's wrong with him?" she demanded brightly.

-In the hope that one flat syllable would discourage her, the Noad responded: "Why?"
+"Why?" responded the Noad, in the hope that one flat syllable would discourage her.

-So beseeched the Noad.
-His silent utterances were framed to fire his own will and simultaneously to invoke the sympathy of the World Spirit.
-But instead of relief, a further offensive event just then became visible, though this one was from a long way beyond the Face, in some distant street along the same line of sight: the indecently rapid growth of a spike of gleaming metal, sprouting moment by moment.
-Was the city's fabric itself going mad?
+This new outrage was from a long way beyond the Face, in some distant street along the same line of sight: the indecently rapid sprouting of a spike of gleaming metal.
+Was the city's fabric itself going mad moment by moment?

 Someone else in his group whispered, "But why is the face just standing there, staring at us?"

-"Trying to out-stare," replied the Noad with a knowing shrug, and fluently continued, "Rebels are necessarily boastful.
-They must compensate for their lack of legitimacy.
-Look at him gloating at us from behind his wall and trying to say: 'Today, Jihom; tomorrow, the city entire' - thus assuming that Time is on his side, whereas," Barlayn went on, glancing around at his audience, his tone preparing them for a sardonic comment, "Time is, in actual fact, a public utility."
+"Trying to out-stare," replied the Noad, and fluently continued, "Rebels are necessarily boastful; they must compensate for their lack of legitimacy.
+Look at him gloating at us from behind his wall and trying to say: 'Today, Jihom; tomorrow, the city entire' - thus assuming that time is on his side.
+Whereas," Barlayn went on, glancing around at his audience, "Time, as our enemy has yet to realize, is a public utility."

 He swung round again to confront the baleful glow of the visage across the avenue.
-It would be easier, now, to get out of the staring contest.
-Honour was satisfied insofar as the Noad had spoken some wisdom to his people...
+He reckoned it should be easier, now, to get out of the staring contest.
+Honour was satisfied insofar as he, the Noad, had spoken wisdom to his people... had "kept his end up" as you Terrans would say.

-A rasp like wind-blown tin fragments whispered in his ear.
+A raspy whisper, like wind-blown tin fragments, sounded in his ear.
 "You wished for news of Dempelath."

-Irritated yet appreciative, the Noad murmured back, "I found him myself, Dynoom.
-Like you predicted I would."
+Irritated, yet appreciative, the Noad murmured back, "I did ask, yes, but now I have found him myself, Dynoom.
+Like you predicted I would, in fact."

 "Nevertheless may I show you my own finding?"

-Obediently fast, backward steps cleared the necessary floor space, on which the group's attention was immediately focused.
+Obediently, his followers with fast backward steps cleared the necessary floor space.
+The group's attention was immediately focused on it.

-A pale mound of light, like the top of a ghostly sphere rising out of the floor, sifted into a sharp, cinematic rendering of a city scene.
-Not a distant one, either.
-Perhaps a few hundreds of yards away -
+A pale mound of light appeared like the top of a ghostly sphere rising out of the floor.
+It sifted into a sharp, cinematic rendering of a city scene: quite a nearby scene, perhaps a few hundreds of yards away, where the blue float, with its celebratory banner welcoming the new Daon, still moved at walking speed down the deserted avenue, towards the woman it meant to honour.

 ...Or, the not-quite-deserted avenue.

 Some barrier doors on the Jihom side were now being opened.
-From within.
-First, a few folk who had been shut away inside that district were now venturing onto the avenue floor, and, gaining confidence, others followed.
+From within Jihom, apparently.
+A few folk who had been shut away inside that district were now venturing onto the avenue floor.

-With gracious gestures she hailed them all - the folk who had surged around the blue vehicle, and the riders upon it.
-Vivaciously she opened wide her arms as if to accept anything that they might ask of her, any pleas, any questions or demands.
+With gracious gestures she hailed them all: the folk who had surged around the blue vehicle and the original riders upon it.
+She opened wide her arms, as if to accept anything that they might ask of her, any pleas, any questions, any demands.

 That sweet reply appeared to win hearts in the crowd; admiring eyes turned back to her.

-The crowd were captivated by the speech's aura of perfection, as if it were too perfect for real life - they would have gone on listening for hours, as would Barlayn and his group watching Dynoom's holograph of the event on the floor of their high room in the Oxpeihon.
+The crowd were utterly captivated.
+The speech's aura of perfection made all those present feel as if they could have gone on listening for hours, and indeed Barlayn and his group, watching Dynoom's live holograph of the event on their upper floor in the Oxpeihon, felt the same.

-However, the spell was broken when the float began to shake.
+The float then began to shake.
 Because the vehicle was tightly surrounded by people whose attention had been drawn away from it, its sudden movement shocked them.
-Some staggered; some were knocked over.
+The spell of Sunwa's words was broken.
+Some listeners staggered; some were knocked over.

 We do not relish this part of our tale...

-It is one of those rare occasions when we almost envy the Terran simplicity of soul, a simplicity denied to us Uranians who have, in our distant past, sinned in a manner beyond the capacity of lesser or retarded folk.
+It is one of those rare occasions when we almost envy the Terran simplicity of soul.
+It is a simplicity denied to us Uranians, for on one momentously dire occasion in our distant past we sinned in a manner never to be forgotten, inflicting deep damage to a cosmos which had done us no harm, and thus self-harming beyond the capacity of lesser or retarded folk.

-If we look back towards the early morning of our history we are reminded that the wealth and power of the Phosphorus Era - much of which has been transmitted down the subsequent ages - was gained at a terrible moral price.
-You men of Earth may lament the environmental damage caused by your predecessors, but you don't have to feel guilty about the plunder of an entire universe.
+Why cannot we "move on"?
+It is because our culture, our identity has sprung from what we did in the early morning of our history.
+The wealth and power of the Phosphorus Era - much of which has been transmitted down the subsequent ages - was gained at a terrible moral price.
+You men of Earth may lament the environmental damage caused by your predecessors, but you don't have to feel guilty about the plunder of an entire universe!
 When we sucked the energy of Chelth for our own use, we committed a crime for which there is no atonement.
 That door is now closed, and ever since then we have had to live with what we have done.

 Usually we manage to cope with our consciences.
 After all, the plunder of Chelth happened scores of eras, thousands of lifetimes ago.

-The vehicle had shaken like a fever-maddened living creature and it had hit several people at chest level.
-Small wonder that the crowd scattered.
-Noad Barlayn Lamiroth meanwhile, watching the image of all this, nodded to himself grimly.
-Whereas those folk could not be expected to understand anything at all about what had hit them, he knew better.
-Though he had no evidence, his integrative faculty swiftly linked what he saw to the other appalling event of the past few minutes: the growth-spurt of the distant tower.
+Watching the image of these events from his vantage, Noad Barlayn Lamiroth meanwhile nodded to himself grimly.
+He knew better than these folk who in their panic and ignorance could not be expected to understand anything at all about what had hit them.
+Admittedly he had no evidence, but his integrative faculty swiftly linked what he saw to the other recent appalling surprise: the growth-spurt of the distant tower.

 Then came the hurled spear of light.
-Smevedem and the other riders on the float were now hidden beneath the vehicle's armour, so it was impossible to say from which individual the shot came.
-All that could be seen was the sudden hole in the prow and the beam that lanced forth from it, to cut the Daon down.
+It was impossible to say from which individual the shot came: Smevedem and the other riders on the float were now hidden beneath the vehicle's armour, and all that could be seen was the sudden hole in the prow and the beam that lanced forth from it.

 Even that was probably too cheerful a summation.
+Worse things than chaos may exist.
 Whether he lived or died, time was on the side of the Weigher.
-In fact, that title "Weigher" was, Barlayn now saw, more appropriate than he had previously realized, in that it aimed to outweigh that of 'Noad'.
+In fact, that title "Weigher" was, Barlayn now saw, more appropriate than he had previously realized: it aimed to outweigh that of 'Noad'.

-...Across the way, the face of Dempelath began to shift at last.
+...Across the avenue, the face of Dempelath began to shift at last.

-It revolved, to appear now in profile, while the garish lights continued to crawl across cheek and jaw.
-The hybrid creature began to walk, towards the exit from that room whence he had stared...
+While its garish lights continued to crawl across cheek and jaw, the head rotated to appear in profile, as the hybrid creature began to walk towards the exit from that room whence he had stared...

 I get the point, Weigher, muttered Barlayn.
-You could not have killed Sunwa, for I was watching you all the time.
+Your proxy deed is done.
+You could not have killed Sunwa personally, for I was watching you all the time.
 The shot came from the float and not from you.
 Perhaps you did not kill Dari either.
 You don't have to do all your own dirty work.
-You have an effective following, in the form of a murderous army of biddable backgrounders ready to oblige you.
+You have an effective following.
+A murderous army of biddable backgrounders is ready to oblige you.

 CONTINUED IN